bmartino1/docker-sftp/README.md

 *These files are automatically created if they are not present when the container is started

 ## Ports
 The OpenSSH server runs by default on port 22.
-You can forward the container's port 22 to any host port if using the docker bridge network and docker nat system.
+You can forward the container's port 22 to any host port if using the docker bridge network and docker NAT system.
-Otherwise you will need to edit the port in sshd_config and jails.local
+Otherwise, you will need to edit the port in sshd_config and jails.local

 | Port | Proto | Required | Function | Example |
 |----------|----------|----------|----------|----------|